christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     proves that the name Alexander was a Scythian title for kings.
     Aži-Sandar also = "Dragon King" in Mittani and Old Persian.
 He did not die in Babylon.
 He "became a god" by undergoing a ritual transformation in the ziggurat.
 He then re-emerged in the East with a new identity.
 Alexander's mother Olympias (Ol or ophis + Pias = "serpent queen"), who was a Scythian princess of the
-    Molossian tribe, claimed to have been impregnated by the god Zeus Ammon disguised as a dragon.
+    Molossian tribe, claimed to have been impregnated by the god Zeus Ammon disguised as a serpent.
 Alexander's fathers name Philip was a title.
-It is Greek for "lover of horses" which is a direct translation of a Scythian title.
+It is Greek for "lover of horses" which is a direct translation of a Scythian royal title.
 Alexander also married the Scythian princess Roxana.
 Alxanders campaign was not a conquest.
 It was a religious reconquest and administrative reorganization of a fracturing empire.
 -   Gautama Buddha (Egyptian: "Ba-Djehuti", or "Soul of Thoth"): Gaumata Bardya (Cyrus the Great's son).
 -   Marcion of Sinope: Markianos of Alexandria.
 The association with Sinope came from Aquila of Sinope who was a disciple of Rabbi Akiva.
 Are the two the same?
 Probably.